liferay/liferay-docs/developer/frameworks/articles/user-associated-data/02-implementing-uad.markdown

 # Adding the UAD Framework to a Service Builder Application

-You'll touch two modules of a Service Builder application to implement the UAd
+You'll touch two modules of a Service Builder application to implement the UAD
 features: the `-service` module and a brand new module that Service Builder generates for you, the `-uad` module.

 ## Update the Service Module

-Before you specify your model entity's fields to manage with the UAD framework, make sure you ave the right dependencies.
+Before you specify your model entity's fields to manage with the UAD framework, make sure you have the right dependencies.

 ### Include Dependencies